kirill-konshin/next-electron-rsc/README.md

 Please read the full article if you're interested in the topic and the mechanics how this library works: https://medium.com/@kirill.konshin/the-ultimate-electron-app-with-next-js-and-react-server-components-a5c0cabda72b.

+This library makes it straightforward to use combination of Next.js running in Electron, the best way to develop desktop apps.

 ## Capabilities

 - ✅ No open ports in production mode